Duxah/FreePCB-2/ECDS.md

 ## `License`

-Schematic Constructor is distributed under the FreeWare license. (free for individuals and organizations)
+`Schematic Constructor` is distributed under the `FreeWare license`. (free for individuals and organizations)

 ## [`Donate to development`](https://paypal.me/freepcb2)

-You can donate to the freepcb.dev resource fund.
+You can donate to the `freepcb.dev` resource fund.
 The domain is not free.
 You can deposit any amount of money by assessing your profit and the share of participation of `Schematic Constructor` or freepcb-2 in your business.
 If you are using FreePcb-2 not in commercial interests, then you can do something useful, for example, place a link on your site, or make a video instruction for the programs.
 This is all considered a donation.
-All your donations are needed to support freepcb.dev.
+All your donations are needed to support `freepcb.dev`.

 The first release is scheduled for 2020